 Eating in Gavdos can be sometimes expensive, so having the possibility to prepare a quick dinner is always good.

-But most importantly, they are flexible when it comes to changing to ferry schedules and weather conditions.
+The owners are also super friendly, but most importantly, they are flexible when it comes to changing to ferry schedules and weather conditions.
 This is a plus in Gavdos.

 Best things to do on the island of Gavdos